Skip to main content

 For example, to charge mobility aids, charge spare batteries, or store medication in fridges.

 You might use online or digital spaces, such as Zoom, Facebook, emails or WhatsApp to stay connected.
-It may be a parent and carer group chat, a Facebook event, a virtual meeting or a training webinar.
+It may be a parent and carer group chat, a Facebook event, a virtual meeting or a learning webinar.

 Here are all the things you need to consider when you're online and in digital spaces: